CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 1. Wait for training to complete.

 ### Task 5: Deploy and test the model

+In this task, you will learn how to deploy and test the model in your **Conversational Language Understanding (CLU)** app to ensure it functions correctly and responds accurately to user inputs.

 To use your trained model in a client application, you must deploy it as an endpoint to which the client applications can send new utterances; from which intents and entities will be predicted.